syncfusion-content/angular-docs/angular/Dialog/overview.md

 # Overview

-Our Essential JavaScript Dialog component provided with Angular2 support helps to display a pop-up window within a web page.
+Our Essential JavaScript Dialog component provided with Angular support helps to display a pop-up window within a web page.
 The Dialog enables a message to be displayed, such as supplementary content like images and text, and an interactive content like forms.

 ## Key Features